So you want to know how to dehydrate spinach... Keep reading.

 Next, have a colander handy for washing the spinach, and finally, an air-tight container or bag for storing the dehydrated spinach such as an airtight container like a Mason jar or food vacuum-sealer bags that are made purposely for storing dehydrated foods.

 If you’re wondering how to dry spinach after washing, use a salad spinner.
-If you don't have one of those handy salad spinners, pat the leaves dry - gently - with a paper towel.
+If you don't have one of those handy salad spinners, pat the leaves dry - gently - with a paper towel or two.

 Before dehydrating your spinach, you might want to consider blanching it.
 Blanching (read more here) can help retain the color and some of the spinach's nutrients, but this step is optional.

-If you do decide to blanch the spinach, make sure to cool it down quickly in an ice bath to stop the cooking process.
+If you do decide to blanch the spinach, cool it down quickly in an ice water bath to stop the cooking process.
 Thoroughly dry it with paper towels before starting the dehydration process.
-Dehydrators like dried leaves!
+Dehydrators like towel-dried leaves!

 Why?
-Because a dehydrator gives you a better, precise temperature control (vs the oven-drying method).
+Because a dehydrator gives you better, precise temperature control (vs the oven-drying method).

 Try not to rush the drying process.

 Here's how to dehydrate spinach in the oven If you don’t own a dehydrator.
-You can use your regular oven on your stove.
+You can use your regular stove oven.
 Spread the prepped spinach leaves on a baking sheet lined with parchment paper, making sure the leaves don’t overlap.
 Place the baking sheet in the oven.

 The challenge with dehydrating spinach in an oven lies in temperature management.
 You need to set your oven to the lowest temperature setting possible, ideally not above 200°F.